hbc/NGS-Data-Analysis-long-course/sessionI/lessons/06_data_organization.md

 ## Understanding the workflow

 For any bioinformatics experiment you will have to go through a series of steps in order to obtain your final desired output.
 The execution of these steps in a sequential manner is what we often refer to as a **workflow or pipeline**.
 A simplified version of the workflow we will be using in this course is provided below.
-We have some of the steps briefly outlned here, but plan to cover each in more detail over the duration of this course.
+We have some of the steps briefly outlined here, but plan to cover each in more detail over the duration of this course.

 <img src=../img/rnaseq_workflow.png width=500>